tofnoob/tofnoob.github.io/game_modes/sequential_phantasm.md

 An almost hidden game mode until you can figure out where it lives in the UI!

 ## Menu location
-Go to Bygone Phantasm and it will be a vertical tab on the left of the screen.
+First find Bygone Phantasm.

 ![seq_top_menu](https://github.com/user-attachments/assets/c64a83f7-75eb-48a7-a441-a74b3ca31c49)

+Go to Bygone Phantasm and there will be a vertical tab on the left of the screen.

 ![seq_adventure_menu](https://github.com/user-attachments/assets/1f31a159-a4a9-4cea-ba46-0efffca37356)